simdipo/Darey.io_devops/WORDPRESS_LVM/wordpress_LVM.md

 4. Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation's IP)

-5.Try to access from your browser the link to your WordPress `http://<web-server-Public-IP Address>/wordpress/`
+5. Try to access from your browser the link to your WordPress `http://<web-server-Public-IP Address>/wordpress/`

 Fill out your DB credentials: